Betty Boop for President: Plot

 Betty's promises for improvements are shown, including door to door trolley stops, improved conditions for keeping the streets clean, and even a giant umbrella to protect the whole city from rain.
 Betty also promises to tame a split and incorrigible Congress made up of donkey Democrats and elephant Republicans, and offers a simple solution for prison reform: she will transform each hardened criminal into a limp-wristed sissy.

 Betty's campaign promises win the crowd over, and she is voted into the White House by a landslide.
 A large parade is held in the new President's honor, as she thanks one and all.
+The film ends with a static shot of a glass of beer, possibly indicating that Betty will also end prohibition.